vivihuang/rasa-x-demo/data/nlu.md

 - are you multilingual?
 - what foreign languages do you know?
 - what foreign languages are you fluent in?

-## intent:ask_question_in_forum
-- Hey, i want to ask a question in the forum
-- i want to get help in the forum
-- where can I find the forum
-- I have a problem
-- I need help with a problem
-- Can you help me to solve a problem?

 ## intent:ask_restaurant
 - restaurants